kwadie/bq-backup-manager/README.md

 ![alt text](diagrams/architecture.png)

 ### Backup Policies
-There are two places for backup configuration:
+There are two ways to define backup policies for tables, and they can be used together:
 * Data Owner Configuration (decentralized).
 Referred to as "Manual" backup policies
-  * Defined on table level by the data owner as a data catalog tag template
+  * Defined on table level by the data owner via a Cloud Data Catalog tag template attached to the table.
 * Organization Default Configuration (centralized).
 Referred to as "Fallback" backup policies
   * Centrally defined JSON as part of the solution (i.e. in Terraform)
-  * it offers default backup strategies on folder, project, dataset and table levels Only used when there are no “Data Owner Backup Configuration” attached to a table by the owning team The JSON config is passed to the application via Cloud Run env variables (for now).
-Assess if we need to create it in a file on GCS or Firestore
+  * It offers default backup strategies on folder, project, dataset and table levels
+  * Only used when there are no “Data Owner Backup Configuration” attached to a table by the owning team

 ### Components

 #### Scheduler
-A cloud scheduler is used to send the “Scan Scope” to the dispatcher service every x hours.
-Note that at each run all tables in scope will be checked if they should be backed up or not at this point based on their CRON configuration
+A cloud scheduler is used to send a BigQuery “Scan Scope” to the dispatcher service every x hours.
+Note that at each run all tables in scope will be checked if they should be backed up or not at this point based on their backup policy's CRON configuration

 #### Dispatcher
 * Generates a unique run-id for this run including a timestamp
-* Uses the BigQuery API to list down all table in-scope based on the inclusion and exclusion lists passed
+* Uses the BigQuery API to list down all table in-scope based on the inclusion and exclusion lists passed to it
 * Creates a unique tracking_id per table in the form of run_id + “_” + UUID
 * Creates and publishes one request per table to the next service via PubSub.
-The request includes (run_id, target_table_spec)

 #### Configurator
 * Fetch configuration
   * Checks if the target table has a “Backup Policy” tag template with config_source = ‘manual’ attached to it or not
     * If TRUE
-    Retrieves the cron_expression, last_backup_at fields and backup configurations (GCS and/or BQ Snapshot)
+      * Retrieves the cron_expression, last_backup_at fields and backup configurations (GCS and/or BQ Snapshot)
     * If FALSE
-    Retrieves the cron_expression and backup configurations from the solution default according to most granular default (Table > dataset > project > folder)
+      * Retrieves the cron_expression and backup configurations from the most granular Fallback Policy (Table > dataset > project > folder)
-    Check if the table has a “Backup Policy” tag template with config_source = ‘system’ attached.
+      * Check if the table has a “Backup Policy” tag template with config_source = ‘system’ attached.
 If so, retrieves the last_backup_at fields or null (first time backup)

 * Filter
   * If the last_backup_at == null
-  This means the table has not been backed up before and a back is due.
+    * This means the table has not been backed up before and a back is due.
 Proceed with a backup request.
 Note that the first backup will not be at the cron time because of technical/design limitations.
 However, subsequent backups will follow the cron.
   * Else, compares the current run time (inferred from the run_id) to the next date based on the cron_expression and the last_backup_at fields
     ```
     CronExpression cron = CronExpression.parse( ..cron.. );